 Try visiting a gallery or museum and see if any of the paintings spark short film ideas.

 You might discover that the most abstract images provoke the clearest sense of what you want to write in your screenplay.
+Maybe that bizarre painting that pulls you in will inspire the opening image of your story.

-Poems are great places to find material for shorts; they tend to be brief, and they leave plenty of room for creative interpretation as you brainstorm movie concepts.
+Poems are also great places to find material for shorts; they tend to be brief, and they leave plenty of room for creative interpretation as you brainstorm movie concepts.

 SHORT IDEAS